List of awards and nominations received by Nadine Lustre

-Nadine Lustre is a Filipino-singer actress who has received various awards and nominations including six FAMAS Award, six Box Office Entertainment Awards, three Metro Manila Film Festival, a PMPC Star Awards for Movies, a PMPC Star Awards for Television, a Young Critics Circle Award and an Asian Academy Creative Awards.
+Nadine Lustre is a Filipino-singer actress who has received various awards and nominations including six FAMAS Award, six Box Office Entertainment Awards, three Metro Manila Film Festival, a Gawad Urian Award a PMPC Star Awards for Movies, a PMPC Star Awards for Television, a Young Critics Circle Award and an Asian Academy Creative Awards.

 Lustre's received critical acclaim for her performance in the novel adaptation, teen romance movie Para sa Hopeless Romantic (2015) and was nominated for the FAMAS Award for Best Actress.
 Her performance in the romantic drama Never Not Love You (2018) earned her three Best Actress awards at the Gawad Urian Award, FAMAS Award, Young Critics Circle Award and a Box Office Entertainment Award and nominations from PMPC Star Awards for Movies and The EDDYS award.
 On television, Lustre received four Box Office Entertainment Awards and was awarded with Princess of Philippine Television in the drama series On the Wings of Love (2015) and Till I Met You (2016).

 In 2020, she starred in the coming of age, romantic drama Ulan (2019) where she won an Asian Academy Creative Awards for Best Actress in Regional category including nominations from FAMAS Award and Gawad Urian Award.
 For her performance in the psychological, horror thriller movie Deleter (2022), she received her Best Actress award at the 48th Metro Manila Film Festival and in the 2024 PMPC Star Awards for Movies and a nomination from Gawad Urian Award.
 The next year, she returned with another horror movie Greed (2023) and won her second FAMAS Award for Best Actress and received a nomination from The EDDYS Award.

 As a recording artist, Lustre received several awards and nominations for her songs and albums including thirteen Myx Music Awards, two awards from Philippine Popular Music Festival, a PMPC Star Awards for Music, a SBS PopAsia Titanium Award and a nomination from MTV Europe Music Awards.